 One way to build a Keynote timeline is to manually draw out the timeline, combining lines and rectangles to show events in order.
 But, that takes too much time and is inflexible, and the result won't be as good as the alternative.

 Instead of building timelines from scratch, you can use a Keynote timeline template that has pre-built timeline designs.
 The easiest way to create a timeline is to get a head start and add your details to it.
-The only thing left is to pick out a timeline that fits your style, and substitute the placeholders with your own project specifics.
+The only thing left is to pick out a Keynote timeline template that fits your style, and substitute the placeholders with your own project specifics.

 For this, we'll use a template form Envato Elements.
 If you haven't checked it out, you'll want to learn more about Elements as a way to skip the hard work of developing a presentation from a blank slide.